-If an outside agency has agreed to pay all or part of your tuition and fees, you will need to submit documentation prior to the payment deadline.
+If an outside agency has agreed to pay all or part of your tuition and fees, you will need to submit documentation before the payment deadline.
+Instructions on how to submit documentation can be found below.

 Documents are accepted through October 1 for the fall term and March 1 for the spring term.